Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 If you’re traveling with kids, Paris offers plenty of fun, family-friendly attractions.

-If you spend more than just 24 hours in Paris, you can enjoy a fun day out at Disneyland Paris, which is sure to be a memorable adventure for children and adults alike.
+If you spend more than just 24 hours in Paris, you can enjoy a fun day at Disneyland Paris, which is sure to be a memorable adventure for children and adults alike.
 But even within the heart of the city, you’ll find plenty of fun activities for kids in Paris.

-Adjacent to Paris’ most famous landmark, you can take a spin on the Eiffel Tower Carousel, or pack a picnic and enjoy lunch with an iconic view of the Eiffel Tower before attempting to climb the wrought-iron symbol of the city.
+Adjacent to Paris’ most famous landmark, you can take a spin on the Eiffel Tower Carousel or pack a picnic and enjoy lunch with an iconic view of the Eiffel Tower before attempting to climb the wrought-iron symbol of the city.

 Incredible Shopping